Pashto: Pakistan

-In Pakistan, Pashto is the first language around of % of its population (per the 1998 census).
+In Pakistan, Pashto is the first language of around % of its population (per the 2023 census).
 However, Urdu and English are the two official languages of Pakistan.
 Pashto has no official status at the federal level.
 On a provincial level, Pashto is the regional language of Khyber Pakhtunkhwa and north Balochistan.
 Yet, the primary medium of education in government schools in Pakistan is Urdu.

-The lack of importance given to Pashto and her neglect has caused growing resentment amongst Pashtuns.
+The lack of importance given to Pashto and its neglect has caused growing resentment amongst Pashtuns.
 It is noted that Pashto is taught poorly in schools in Pakistan.
 Moreover, in government schools material is not provided for in the Pashto dialect of that locality, Pashto being a dialectically rich language.
 Further, researchers have observed that Pashtun students are unable to fully comprehend educational material in Urdu.